 On the call, spend the first half of it asking your previous clients questions to get a good understanding of where they are and where they want to go.
 Things like, “How have your business goals changed over the last year? [or, “since we last worked together?”], “What are your current frustrations with your business?” and “What are the top three things you’d like to change about your business?”

 You’re looking to get an understanding of both their greatest goals as well as their greatest pain points.
 The projects you present to them should either help them reach their goals, help them eliminate their pain points or, best of all, do both.

 You should be prepared to talk through some ideas on the call.
-You don’t necessarily have to give them a polished pitch, though, since the ideas you have will be based on the discussion you have and that information will be only moments old.
+You don’t necessarily have to give them a polished pitch, though.
+The ideas you have will be based on the discussion you have and that information will be only moments old.

 Think of this as more of a brainstorm session between the two of you.
-When you hit on a project or project that your client likes and might want to move forward with, you can let them know you’d like to spend a little time scoping it out and that you can send along a description and price within a day or two.
+When you hit on a project or project that your client likes and might want to move forward with, you can let them know you’d like to spend a little time developing a project scope.
+Also let them know you’ll send along a description and price within a day or two.

 Your turn!
 Which of these strategies will you implement right away to start scaling your business?
 Let us know in the comments below.